aimacode/aima-java/aima-core/README.md

 }
 ```
 For further information about code design, see [Wiki2](https://github.com/aimacode/aima-java/wiki/AIMA3e-Search-Framework).
+An overview of the CSP package is given in [Wiki3](https://github.com/aimacode/aima-java/wiki/AIMA3e-CSP-Package).

 ### Logic Notes
 To use First Order Logic, first you need to create an instance of `aima.core.logic.fol.domain.FOLDomain`